David Azofeifa

 Tags: Children, God, Love, Obedience, Parenthood, Trust, Worship

-Daniel was playing on the iPad in the car and was not paying attention to some important things I was telling him.
-On top of that, I do not like him using screens for too long while we are driving.
+Daniel was playing on the iPad in the car and was not paying attention to a few important things I was trying to tell him.
+On top of that, I do not like him staring at a screen for too long while we drive.
 So I said, “Daniel, GIVE ME THE IPAD!”

 He did not want to hand it over.
 I reached my hand back, expecting him to pass it to me, and instead I felt him grab my hand and start kissing it.
 Of course, I was still waiting for the iPad.
 He never gave it to me.

-In that moment, I realized how often I have done the same thing to my Heavenly Father.
-He asks me for one thing, and I give Him something else.
-I have done this countless times with worship.
-I have kissed God’s hand when He was asking me for something entirely different.
-He asked me for excellence in my work, but I gave Him worship.
-He asked me to honor my parents, but I gave Him worship.
-He asked me to be responsible with my studies, but I gave Him worship.
+In that moment, I realized how often I do the very same thing to my Heavenly Father.
+He asks me for one thing, and I hand Him something else.
+I have done it countless times with worship.
+I have kissed God’s hand while He was asking me for something else entirely.
+He asked me for excellence in my work, and I gave Him worship.
+He asked me to honor my parents, and I gave Him worship.
+He asked me to be responsible with my studies, and I gave Him worship.

 Do not get me wrong.
 I love my son’s affectionate gestures.
-But what I wanted was the iPad, not kisses on my hand.
+But in that moment, what I wanted was the iPad, not kisses on my hand.

-Maybe for someone reading this, “handing over the iPad” means trusting Him in the middle of a crisis.
+Maybe, for someone reading this, “handing over the iPad” means trusting Him in the middle of a crisis.
 Maybe it means letting go of a relationship that is not good for you.
-Maybe it means confessing a hidden sin, breaking a bad habit, or forgiving someone.
+Maybe it means confessing a hidden sin, breaking a bad habit, or finally forgiving someone.

 What is God asking of you?
-He loves your worship, but He also loves your obedience.
-That is how we parents are.
+He loves your worship, but He loves your obedience too.
+That is just how we parents are.